 How can I contact my adviser after my initial advising appointment?

-You adviser should give you his or her e-mail and phone information.
-If you lose it, then you can search on his or her name from the Princeton university homepage.
+Your adviser should give you his or her e-mail and phone information.
+If you lose it, then you can search on his or her name from the Princeton University homepage.
 Eventually, Dean B will send you an e-mail with the list of advisers and interactors and their contact info.

 What's a typical B.S.E. freshman schedule?